playframework/playframework/documentation/manual/detailledTopics/production/ProductionConfiguration.md

 $ /path/to/bin/<project-name> -J-Xms128M -J-Xmx512m -J-server
 ```

-As a convenience you can also set memory min, max, permgen and the reserved code cache size in one go:
+As a convenience you can also set memory min, max, permgen and the reserved code cache size in one go; a formula is used to
+determine these values given the supplied parameter (which represents maximum memory):

 ```
 $ /path/to/bin/<project-name> -mem 512 -J-server